DenisaKo/CS50-Web---Final-Project/README.md

 - completed: a boolean value, the day can be considered as finished if all user input data is valid
 - a public holiday: a boolean value, if a day is a public holiday - all working hours are considered overtime
 - a month: a foreign key refers to the Month model
+- a user: a foreign key refers to the User model

 The Month model collects data as a summary of each month in the specified year.
 It's in a relationship with each user and tracks the required working time and overtime.